Tochi5050/Three-Number-Sum/README.md

-Please read the "excerpts.html" final to understand what the code is doing
+Please read the "excerpts.html" file to understand what the code is doing